INSIDE: How to put together a summer capsule wardrobe that will save you time, money, and space in your closet!

-One of our biggest thrift store clothing tips is to look for designers and high quality name brands.
+One of our biggest thrift store clothing tips is to look for designers and high-quality name brands.
 Savers had LOTS of those.
 We found some popular brands and some more unique boutique brands that are harder to find.

 Ann’s Summer Capsule Wardrobe

 I built my summer capsule wardrobe around black, white, and blue.
-I ended up buying all the shirts in the photo above, except the orange shirt.
+I ended up buying all the shirts in the photo above, except for the orange shirt.
 I just wasn’t feeling it.